 Florida was active in healthcare legislation during its 2018 session, though most bills failed to pass.
 The legislature did, however, pass HB 351, which requires pharmacists to inform customers of certain generically equivalent drug products and whether cost-sharing obligations to such customers exceed retail price of prescription.

-This year, Florida introduced, but failed to pass legislation (HB 7) to eliminate its Certificate of Need program.
+In 2017, Florida introduced, but failed to pass legislation (HB 7) to eliminate its Certificate of Need program.
 The Florida legislature was active in pushing for healthcare transparency legislation.
 However, only one measure relating to prescription cost transparency passed.
 In past legislative sessions, Florida passed legislation promoting healthcare transparency and protecting patients from surprise out-of-network bills.
-Another key Florida effort in healthcare transparency is the FloridaHealthFinder.gov website, which allows consumers to view performance and outcome data, including average costs, for healthcare facilities in state.
+Another key Florida effort in healthcare transparency is the FloridaHealthFinder.gov website, which allows consumers to view performance and outcome data, including average costs, for healthcare facilities in the state.
 Florida is also active in promoting the use of electronic Health Information Exchanges to streamline provider access to patient information and consequently lower costs and improve quality of care.

 Recent Legislative Developments

 |2018||SB 98||HEALTH INSURER AUTHORIZATION: Prohibiting prior authorization forms from requiring certain information; requiring health insurers and pharmacy benefits managers on behalf of health insurers to provide certain information relating to prior authorization by specified means; requiring health insurers to publish on their websites and provide to insureds in writing a procedure for insureds and health care providers to request protocol exceptions, etc.||Inactive – Died in Messages on 3/10/18.|